mkubaczyk/mkubaczyk.github.io/_posts/2017-12-13-kubernetes-ingress-controllers-nginx-gce-google-kubernetes-engine.md

 ---
 layout: post
-title: "Kubernetes Ingress controllers – 'nginx' and 'gce' on Google Kubernetes Engine"
+title: "Kubernetes Ingress controllers – NGINX and GCE on Google Kubernetes Engine"
 summary: "There's many of different Ingress controllers, but just two of them really count in the end.
-In this post I'm describing both: Nginx and GCE, with examples based on Kubernetes cluster set up on Google Cloud Platform."
+In this post I'm describing both: nginx and GCE, with examples based on Kubernetes cluster set up on Google Cloud Platform."
 image: /img/blog/2017/12/google-load-balancer-l7-ingress.png
 ---